keboola/processor-escape-character/README.md

 | `a\"b` | `a"b` |
 | `a\b` | `ab` |

- - Applies to sliced files too.
- - Copies manifest file.

 ## Prerequisites

-All CSV files must

-- have a manifest file with `delimiter` and `enclosure` properties
+All CSV files must have a manifest file with `delimiter` and `enclosure` properties.

 ## Usage

 Required parameters:

 - `escaped_by` -- Escaping character